radiustechsystems/ai-agent-toolkit/typescript/packages/plugins/crypto/README.md

 # Radius AI Agent Crypto Plugin

 This plugin provides AI agents with cryptographic utilities for working with the Radius blockchain.
+It leverages the Radius SDK for robust cryptographic operations.

 ## Features

 - Generate Keccak-256 hashes
-- Verify message signatures
-- Recover addresses from signatures
-- Validate address formats
+- Validate and format Ethereum addresses
-- Format addresses (checksum or lowercase)
+- Format addresses with proper checksumming (EIP-55)
-- Hash messages according to EIP-191 standard
+- Hash data with different encodings (UTF-8 or hex)

 ## Installation